 Type Code Туре Description 0 USERDEF User Defined properties can contain values of any IDL type, but must also include a string value that will be displayed in the property sheet.
-See "User Defined Property Types" on page 69 for additional discussion of User Defined property types.
+See the following discussion for additional information.
 1 BOOLEAN Boolean properties contain either the integer 0 or the integer 1.
 2 INTEGER Integer properties contain an integer value.
 If a property of integer data type has a VALID_RANGE attribute that includes an increment value, the property is displayed in a property sheet using a slider.
 If no increment value is supplied, the property sheet allows the user to edit values manually.
 3 FLOAT Float properties contain a double-precision floating-point value.
 If a property of float data type has a VALID_RANGE attribute that includes an increment value, the property is displayed in a property sheet using a slider.
 If no increment value is supplied, the property sheet allows the user to edit values manually.
 4 STRING String properties contain a scalar string value 5 COLOR Color properties contain an RGB color triplet

-Table 4-1: iTools property data types.
+Table 4-1: iTools Property Data Types